ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 H3 Features
 -------------

-H3 is a indexing system ofr representing geospatial data.
+H3 is a indexing system for representing geospatial data.
-For more details about it refer to: .
+For more details about it refer to: https://eng.uber.com/h3/ .

 ### H3 Features Preprocessing